paypal/squbs/docs/configuration.md

   # An external configuration directory to supply external application.conf.
 The location of this directory
   # is relative to the working directory of the squbs process.
   external-config-dir = squbsconfig

+  # An external configuration file name list.
+Any file with the name in the list under the external-confi-dir will bes
+  # loaded during squbs initialization for Actor System settings.
+Implicit "application.conf" will be loaded
+  # besides this file name list
+  external-config-files = []
 }

 default-listener {